ocelotconsulting/ocelotconsulting.github.io/_posts/2021-07-22-randomize-slack-2.md

 ## Reminder to Cleanup Resources

 As always, these are resources that cost money in Azure.
 Be sure to clean up the resources to prevent further billing once you're done using them.
-You should also delete the Slack App, or at a minimum revoke the `User OAuth Token` for security purposes.
+You should absolutely delete the Slack App when finished.
+Without doing so, the user and bot tokens will not be revoked and that could be deemed a security risk.